metaborg/documentation/source/core/manual/extend.rst

 Java service providers are the standard solution for creating extensible applications on the JVM.
 Spoofax Core supports specifying additional modules as plugins through a service provider.
-To register your module as a plugin, `register it as a service provider <https://docs.oracle.com/javase/tutorial/ext/basics/spi.html#register-service-providers>`_ for the :java:ref:`IServiceModulePlugin <org.metaborg.core.plugin.IServiceModulePlugin>` class.
+To register your module as a plugin, `register it as a service provider <https://docs.oracle.com/javase/tutorial/ext/basics/spi.html#register-service-providers>`_ for the :java_ref:`IServiceModulePlugin <org.metaborg.core.plugin.IServiceModulePlugin>` class.
 For example, if you would like to register the ``org.example.CustomModule`` and ``org.example.OtherCustomModule`` module:

-1. Create a class implementing :java:ref:`IServiceModulePlugin <org.metaborg.core.plugin.IServiceModulePlugin>`:
+1. Create a class implementing :java_ref:`IServiceModulePlugin <org.metaborg.core.plugin.IServiceModulePlugin>`:

   ::